Foundations of geometric approximate group theory: From isometric actions to quasi-isometric quasi-actions

-\begin{proposition} Every geometrically finitely-generated approximate group which admits a geometric isometric action on a proper geodesic metric space is undistorted. \end{proposition} For undistorted approximate groups one has the usual Milnor-Schwarz lemma (see Theorem \ref{ThmMS}): \begin{proposition} If an undistorted approximate group $(\Lambda, \Lambda^\infty)$ acts geometrically and isometrically on a proper geodesic metric space $X$, then $X$ is an apogee for $(\Lambda, \Lambda^\infty)$. \end{proposition} However, in order to include distorted approximate groups into the theory, one has to leave the realm of isometric actions and consider the larger class of ``quasi-isometric quasi-actions'' (qiqacs). \begin{remark}[Quasi-isometric quasi-actions] If $G$ is a group and $X$ is a metric space, then a qiqac of $G$ on $X$ is a map $G \times X \to X$, $(g,x) \mapsto g.x$ such that the maps $(x \mapsto g.x)_{g \in G}$ are quasi-isometries with uniform quasi-isometry constants and such that there exists a constant $C$ satisfying $d(g.(h.x), gh.x) \leq C$ for all $g , h \in G$ and $x \in X$.
+\begin{proposition} Every geometrically finitely-generated approximate group which admits a geometric isometric action on a proper geodesic metric space is undistorted. \end{proposition} For undistorted approximate groups, the usual Milnor--Schwarz lemma works (see Theorem \ref{ThmMS}): \begin{proposition} If an undistorted approximate group $(\Lambda, \Lambda^\infty)$ acts geometrically and isometrically on a proper geodesic metric space $X$, then $X$ is an apogee for $(\Lambda, \Lambda^\infty)$. \end{proposition} However, in order to include distorted approximate groups into the theory, one has to leave the realm of isometric actions and consider the larger class of ``quasi-isometric quasi-actions'', or qiqacs, for short. \begin{remark}[Quasi-isometric quasi-actions] If $G$ is a group and $X$ is a metric space, then a qiqac of $G$ on $X$ is a map $G \times X \to X$, $(g,x) \mapsto g.x$ such that the maps $(x \mapsto g.x)_{g \in G}$ are quasi-isometries with uniform quasi-isometry constants and such that there exists a constant $C$ satisfying $d(g.(h.x), gh.x) \leq C$ for all $g , h \in G$ and $x \in X$.

-Such qiqacs arise naturally in geometric group theory (see e.g.\ \cite{MSW}): If $\Gamma$ is a finitely-genera\-ted group and $X \in [\Gamma]$, then there may or may not exist a geometric action of $\Gamma$ on $X$ (this is the famous \emph{QI rigidity problem}), but there always exists a geometric (i.e. proper and cobounded) qiqac of $\Gamma$ on $X$.
+Such qiqacs arise naturally in geometric group theory (see e.g.\ \cite{MSW}): If $\Gamma$ is a finitely-genera\-ted group and $X \in [\Gamma]$, then there may or may not exist a geometric action of $\Gamma$ on $X$ -- this is the famous \emph{QI rigidity problem}.
+But there always exists a geometric, i.e. proper and cobounded qiqac of $\Gamma$ on $X$.

-The reason that qiqacs do not feature more prominently in geometric group theory (outside of QI rigidity) is that every geometric qiqac is quasi-conjugate to an actual geometric isometric action (albeit on a different space).
+The reason that qiqacs do not feature more prominently in geometric group theory, outside of QI rigidity, is that every geometric qiqac is quasi-conjugate to an actual geometric isometric action, albeit on a different space.
 As Proposition \ref{DistortionObstruction} shows, this is no longer the case for approximate groups, and as a consequence, qiqacs play a central role in geometric approximate group theory.